kuumoneko/music_player/README.md

 > Please give error on issue tab, i will check per week
 >
 > Now just support Windows platform
+>
+> Play from local file is not avaiable

 ### Credential